-The Shadow Dexterous Hand is an advanced humanoid robot hand system that provides 24 movements to reproduce as closely as possible the kinematics and dexterity of the human hand.
+The Shadow Dexterous Hand is an advanced humanoid robot hand system that provides 24 movements to reproduce the human hand's kinematics and dexterity as closely as possible.
 It has been designed to provide comparable force output and movement precision to the human hand.

-Shadow Hand systems have been used for research in grasping, manipulation, neural control, brain computer interface, industrial quality control, and hazardous material handling.
+Shadow Hand systems have been used for research in grasping, manipulation, neural control, brain-computer interface, industrial quality control, and hazardous material handling.

-The Shadow Dexterous Hand is a self-contained system - all actuation and sensing is built into the hand and forearm.
-The Shadow Dexterous Hand development kit includes:.
+The Shadow Dexterous Hand is a self-contained system - all actuation and sensing are built into the hand and forearm.
+The Shadow Dexterous Hand development kit includes:

 - Control systems

 - Software (provided under GNU GPL or BSD as appropriate)

-- · ROS compliant
+- ROS compliant

 - PC

 - Power supplies

 - Tactile sensing

 - Auxiliary equipment (if required)

 - Documentation and training

-All versions of the Hand use an EtherCAT bus (Ethernet for Control Automation Technology), providing a 100Mbps Ethernet-based communications field-bus, and full integration into ROS (Robot Operating System).
+All versions of the Hand use an EtherCAT bus (Ethernet for Control Automation Technology), providing a 100Mbps Ethernet-based communications field bus and full integration into ROS (Robot Operating System).